 Brimming with history, Midwest charm and beautiful landscapes, Ohio is the place to be for quintessential American small towns.
-From arty Yellow Springs, one of the nation’s coolest small towns, to the picturesque island community of Put-in-Bay, we round up some of the prettiest places in the State.
+From arty Yellow Springs, among the nation’s coolest small towns, to the picturesque island community of Put-in-Bay, we round up some of the prettiest places in the Buckeye State.

-A haven for creatives, bohemians and free thinkers, Yellow Springs is a charming, arty little town where local artists yarn bombers decorate trees with knitted graffiti.
-Yellow Springs is the home of Antioch College and a delightful downtown where brightly colored storefronts and houses populate pretty streets, buskers and street performers entertain passers-by and the twice-yearly Yellow Springs Street Fair, a popular festival featuring handcrafted arts, crafts and food, takes place.
-Just outside of town the beautiful Glen Helen Nature Reserve and the nearby John Bryan State Park offer opportunities to get back to nature.
+A haven for creatives, bohemians and free thinkers, Yellow Springs is an adorable, arty little town where local yarn bombers decorate trees with knitted graffiti.
+Yellow Springs is the home of Antioch College and a delightful downtown where brightly colored storefronts and houses populate pretty streets, buskers and street performers entertain passers-by, and the twice-yearly Yellow Springs Street Fair, a popular festival featuring handcrafted arts, crafts and food, takes place.
+Outside town, there is the photogenic Glen Helen Nature Reserve and the nearby John Bryan State Park, which offer opportunities to get back to nature.

-Founded in 1891 and nestled on the tip of the scenic Marblehead Peninsula, the charming village of Marblehead boasts beautiful views out over Lake Erie and Sandusky Bay and a true slice of small town Americana.
-Thanks to its enviable location and laid back lakeside ambience, Marblehead is something of a draw for visitors hoping to escape the hustle and bustle of the city with plenty of activities for holidaymakers from fishing and boating to cute store and local restaurants.
-The town is also home to Marblehead Lighthouse, which, built in 1821, is Great Lakes’ oldest continuously operating lighthouse and is open for tours in summertime.
+Founded in 1891 and nestled on the tip of the impressive Marblehead Peninsula, the village of Marblehead boasts incredible views out over Lake Erie and Sandusky Bay and a true slice of small-town American.
+Thanks to its enviable location and laid-back lakeside ambience, Marblehead is something of a draw for visitors hoping to escape the hustle and bustle of the city with plenty of activities for holidaymakers with fishing and boating to cute stores and local restaurants.
+The town is also home to Marblehead Lighthouse, which, built in 1821, is the Great Lakes’ oldest continuously operating lighthouse and is open for tours in the summertime.

-Just a short drive north of downtown Dayton, Tipp City was founded in 1840 on the flourishing Miami and Erie Canal which formerly flowed past its downtown area.
-A quintessential small Midwestern town, Tipp City’s quaint historical downtown is listed on the National Historic Register and is home to a vibrant community of antique and handicraft stores, homey restaurants and beautiful parks.
-Locally held events include the annual Tipp City Mum Fest in late September, held in town since 1959, and the newer but increasingly popular Canal Music Fest taking place in mid-June in Tipp City Park.
+Just a short drive north of downtown Dayton, Tipp City was founded in 1840 on the flourishing Miami and Erie Canal, which formerly flowed past its downtown area.
+A quintessential small Midwestern town, Tipp City’s historical downtown is listed on the National Register of Historic Places and is home to a vibrant community of antique and handicraft stores, homey restaurants, and attractive parks.
+Locally held events include the annual Tipp City Mum Festival in late September, held in the town since 1959, and the newer but increasingly popular Canal Music Fest taking place in mid-June in Tipp City Park.

-Located on tiny South Bass Island around five miles from the Ohio mainland, Put-in-Bay is a picturesque island town and popular summer tourist destination when thousands flock to enjoy the town’s quaint restaurants, lively pubs and recreational activities like walleye and perch fishing.
+Located on tiny South Bass Island around three miles from the Ohio mainland, Put-in-Bay is a picturesque island town and popular summer tourist destination when thousands flock to enjoy the town’s restaurants, lively pubs, and recreational activities like walleye and perch fishing.
 It is no wonder Put-in-Bay is often nicknamed the ‘Key West of the North’.
 History buffs will delight in its historic homes and pivotal role in the War of 1812.
-Perry’s Victory and International Peace Monument, a 352 foot high Doric column and one of the USA’s tallest monuments, towers over Put-in-Bay’s harbor and commemorates Oliver Hazard Perry’s victory over British forces in the waters off the island.
+Perry’s Victory and International Peace Monument, a 352ft (107.5m) high doric column and on the list of the USA’s tallest monuments, towers over Put-in-Bay’s Harbor and commemorates Oliver Hazard Perry’s victory over British forces in the waters off the island.

 Nestled on the banks of the Muskingum and Ohio Rivers on the border with West Virginia, Marietta is a historic riverboat town whose roots date back to 1788 when pioneers established it as the first permanent settlement of the Northwest Territory.
-Known for its small town charm and European-style ambience, Marietta’s picturesque brick streets are populated with grand Victorian houses and it’s bustling, historic downtown is home to a lively scene, unique boutiques and locally-owned restaurants.
+Known for its small-town charm and European-style ambience, Marietta’s picturesque brick streets are populated with grand victorian houses and its bustling, historic downtown is home to a lively scene, quintessential boutiques, and locally-owned restaurants.
 Enjoy Marietta from a different angle with a trip aboard a sternwheeler and see why National Geographic named it one of America’s Best Adventure Towns with activities like the Rivers, Trails and Ales Festival.

-Located in the beautiful Appalachian foothills of southeastern Ohio, the pretty town of Cambridge was a glass-making mecca in the late 19th century, a past which is kept alive at venues like the National Museum of Cambridge Glass and the still functioning Mosser Glass Factory.
-Cambridge’s historic main street is a hive of activity, from cozy restaurants and quirky stores to fun events like the Cambridge Classic Cruise-In and Cambridge Main Street Farmer’s Market, which runs May through October and features locally grown produce, there’s always something to do, while the nearby Salt Fork State Park offers a scenic respite from the hubbub of town.
+Located in the Appalachian foothills of southeastern Ohio, the pretty town of Cambridge was a glass-making mecca in the late 19th century, a past which is kept alive at venues like the National Museum of Cambridge Glass and the still functioning Mosser Glass Factory.
+Cambridge’s historic main street is a hive of activity, with homely restaurants and outlandish stores to fun events like the Cambridge Classic Cruise-In Car Show and Cambridge Main Street Farmers Market, which runs May through October and features locally grown produce; there’s always something to do, while the nearby Salt Fork State Park offers a spectacular respite from the hubbub of town.